scalar-labs/scalardb/README.md

 * For filing bugs, suggesting improvements, or requesting new features, help us out by opening an issue.

 ## License
-Scalar DB is dual-licensed under both the AGPL (found in the LICENSE file in the root directory) and commercial license.
+Scalar DB is dual-licensed under both the Apache 2.0 License (found in the LICENSE file in the root directory) and commercial license.
 You may select, at your option, one of the above-listed licenses.
 Regarding the commercial license, [contact us](https://scalar-labs.com/contact_us/) for more information.